6 Practical Steps to Becoming Self Aware

 A Few Final Reflections

 You may wonder, "Do I really need to sort through all this?"
 If even God began creation by sorting things out, then yes, so must we.
-Without this sorting, life remains chaotic; with it, God brings peace and purpose.
+Without this sorting, life remains chaotic; but with awareness there begins to be order in what formerly felt like chaos.

 Ready to sort through your inner chaos?
 Schedule counseling or join our mailing list today.